CONSTITUTION OF THE ABBEY-PRINCIPALITY OF SAN LUIGI

 33. The Prince-Abbot may authorize the issue of commemorative medals and insignia as appropriate.

-34. All titles and dignities established under Prince-Abbots Edmond I and Edmond II and their predecessors are automatically recognized upon production of satisfactory proof of their conferral.
-Other titles and dignities will be subject to investigation on an individual basis.
-Any suitable person who before the year 2012 has received such a title or dignity from a person purporting to represent the Abbey-Principality irregularly but in good faith may be admitted to the same dignity within the Abbey-Principality upon production of proof of conferral, but subject to the withdrawal of their allegiance from any irregular body.
+34. All titles established under Prince-Abbots Edmond I and Edmond II and their predecessors are automatically recognized upon production of satisfactory proof of their conferral.
+Other titles will be subject to investigation on an individual basis.
+Any suitable person who before the year 2012 has received such a title from a person purporting to represent the Abbey-Principality irregularly but in good faith may be admitted to the same title within the Abbey-Principality upon production of proof of conferral, but subject to the withdrawal of their allegiance from any irregular body.

-35. The Abbey-Principality shall establish and maintain its own College of Arms and shall matriculate, register and govern the use of ecclesiastical and non-ecclesiastical Arms accordingly within the sphere of its influence and operations.
+35. The Abbey-Principality shall maintain the International College of Arms of the Noblesse which shall on its behalf matriculate, register and govern the use of ecclesiastical and non-ecclesiastical Arms accordingly within the sphere of its influence and operations.
 It may appoint Officers of Arms according to the traditional manner.

 36. The Prince-Abbot is constituted a Corporation Sole under the law of San Luigi and has the status internationally of the head of a formerly ruling sovereign house.